AJKimbrough/phase-3-cli-project-4/README.md

 Upon entering the shell you will be met with a prompt.
 Answer the quesitons by typing directly in the command line.
 The inputs will be added to the correct tables.

-To interact with the tables run python cli.py add_user, then simply input an name, age and sport for the user.
+To interact with the tables run python cli.py add_user, then simply input a date for the workout, and for the user input name, age and sport for the user.